HikariCalyx/UniversalPayloadFlasher/README.md

 If you have precompiled payload_dumper.exe, you can use it instead, without Python 3 installed.

+4. img2simg for Windows

+This is a bit difficult to find, so I'll provide in the release section directly.

 ## How to use, if you decided to use the source code only
 1. Install Python 3 with Environment Variable added.